 - See if a participating retailer like Staples or Best Buy is hosting an electronics recycling event in your area.

-A few things to keep in mind when recycling electronics locally:
+Here are a few things to keep in mind when recycling electronics locally:

 4. Sell Electronics Yourself